Q. When is a lounge not a lounge?

 Priority Pass, the worldwide network of over 1,000 airport lounges, has been adding some unconventional venues like restaurants and even Minute Suites.
-Traveling through Denver, CO recently, I was surprised when the Lounge Buddy app, which seems to update automatically, alerted me that DEN now had a Priority Pass Lounge – Timberline Steaks & Grille.
+Traveling through Denver, CO recently, the Lounge Buddy app, which seems to update automatically, alerted me to the fact that DEN had just recently added its first Priority Pass Lounge – Timberline Steaks & Grille.

 The credit is very generous for breakfast.
 Here is the breakfast menu:

 I ordered the steak & eggs and a mimosa to max out my credit.
 The steak was supposed to be 8 ozs.
 It was actually more like 14 ozs.

 Timberline did an excellent job with this meal.
 The ribeye steak was prepared medium and juicy.
 The potatoes had just the right combination of a crunchy outside and soft inside.
 The eggs were cooked as ordered.
 Each item was served at the right temperature.
 Then, to top it off, a delicious Mimosa.